 Why it Matters

 Following the Deepwater Horizon explosion and oil spill, the Department of the Interior (DOI) underwent a significant reorganization and issued rules and guidance to fill regulatory gaps in emergency response and operational oversight (for more on these changes, see our post on the 10 year anniversary here).
 President Obama also removed certain areas of the outer continental shelf from oil and gas development.
 (The outer continental shelf or OCS consists of “all submerged lands lying seaward of state coastal waters…under U.S. jurisdiction.”)
 Rolling back these rules and designations increases risks to offshore oil worker safety and, the non-oil and gas related economic value of oceans and coastal areas, and the ecological well-being of those areas.

 The 2016 Blowout Preventer and Well Control Rule (Well Control Rule) consolidated blowout preventer and well control requirements in one place.
 It incorporated ten newer industry standards and adopted reforms in well design, well control, casing, cementing, real-time well monitoring, and subsea containment.
 It implemented recommendations from various Deepwater Horizon investigations, incorporated guidance from Notices to Lessees, and revised provisions related to drilling, workover, completion, and decommissioning operations.
 New requirements included those related to system design, performance, and reliability.

-May 15, 2019 BSEE publishes the final Revised Well Control Rule in the Federal Register.
-This follows reporting that the Bureau has granted 1,700 waivers to the Well Control Rule.
-Environmental groups file suit against BSEE on June 11, 2019, challenging the rollback of the 2016 Well Control Rule.
+BSEE published the final Revised Well Control Rule in the Federal Register on May 15, 2019.
+This followed reporting that the Bureau had granted 1,700 waivers to the Well Control Rule.
+Environmental groups filed suit against BSEE on June 11, 2019, challenging the rollback of the 2016 Well Control Rule.

 April 29, 2016 The Bureau of Safety and Environmental Enforcement (BSEE) / DOI finalizes a rule to enhance blowout preventer and well control requirements, including well design, casing, cementing, and monitoring upgrades.